CRSS & CPRS Credential Process

 • Due every 2 years by anniversary of certification date

-• Submit documentation of CEUs to ICB via the online portal link, which is provided with the fee invoice, or via postal mail.
+• Submit documentation of CEUs to ICB via the online portal link, which is provided with the fee invoice.
 Emailed CEUs are not accepted.

 • Request extension if more time is needed to obtain CEUs